Should You Buy US-listed ETFs?

 Yes, but in different ways.

 Many countries, including the US, withhold taxes from dividends paid to foreign investors.
 For example, if you’re a Canadian holding a US-listed ETF in a taxable account, Uncle Sam deducts 15% of your dividends before you receive them.
-(You can typically recover this tax when you file your return.)
+(You can typically claim the foreign tax credit tax when you file your return.)

 The good news is that Canada and the US have a tax treaty that allows investors to avoid this tax if they hold their US investments in an RRSP or RRIF.
 However, that treaty does not apply to Tax-Free Savings Accounts or RESPs, so if you hold a US-listed ETF in one of these accounts you will indeed be subject to the withholding tax.